I Remember Yesterday (song)

-"I Remember Yesterday" is a song by American singer and songwriter Donna Summer released from her very successful 1977 album.
-Upon its release as a single it became a hit in Europe, reaching #14 in the UK and #20 in the Netherlands.
+"I Remember Yesterday" is a song by American singer and songwriter Donna Summer released from her successful 1977 album I Remember Yesterday.
+Upon its release as a single it became a hit in Europe, reaching #14 on the UK Singles Chart and #20 in the Netherlands.
 The album also contained a reprise of the track (which in some nations was found on the B-side of the 7" single).

 A Lithuanian rendering entitled "Aš Prisimenu Vakarykščią Dieną" was recorded in 1982 by Janina Miščiukaitė (lt).
 In 2018, the song was included in the Broadway musical Summer: The Donna Summer Musical.